 This post is a bit of a brain dump as I'm watching a healthy fraction of Amazon sellers quitting for no valid reason.
 If they're not quitting, they're panicking and pulling back on everything, virtually hiding under the covers.

-See, some sellers (including me) are seeing their Jan-Feb sales dip from a little to a lot (there are some likely reasons for this, and they're cyclical and controllable, I'll explain in a minute).
+See, some sellers - including me - see their online sales fluctuate wildly.
+There are some likely reasons for this, and they're cyclical and controllable, as I'll explain in a minute.

 Here's some points, encouragement and help: